 The Tickets for Madame Tussauds should be purchased online to save about 25% compared against regular pricing.
 These discounted tickets must be used within 2 month of the purchase date.
 Further details available under: Madame Tussauds Vienna*

 The Niederösterreich-Card covers also some free offers for Vienna.
 Among other offers it includes also a free ride with the Giant Ferris Wheel and a discounted visit at Madame Tussauds.
-Further included Highlights: Desert House, Danube Tower, Österreichische Nationalbibliothek, Panorama Train Schönbrunn and even more.
+Further included Highlights: Desert House, Lower Belvedere, Österreichische Nationalbibliothek, Panorama Train Schönbrunn and even more.
 If you plan to visit some of those tourist targets the price of approx. 61 Euros for the NÖ-Card may pay off.
 Details

 If you are not only interested in the amusement park, but also like to explore the wide green and recreation area of the Prater park, you should rent a bicycle or a rickshaw.
 You have the possibility to do so at the bicycle rental nearby the "Schweizerhaus".
 About 1 to 2 hours should be enough time to explore the roughly 4 km long avenue Hauptallee.
 A clear presentation of the location is available at the city-walks Prater Map.